Complete Instruction Complete Instruction Complete Instruction Complete Instruction Complete Instruction Complete Instruction

 May I stay with my students for the day?
 Or, may I drop them off for the day?

-Most families choose to stay for the day.
+You may choose to stay and enjoy the community or drop off if needed.
 Contact the Director by text at 704-219-4650 to discuss an appropriate plan for your family.

 What is the Cost?

-2) Annual Fee: supply fees, administrative fees, church facility fees, worship license fees=total $250 for first student, $150 additional student
+2) Annual Registration Fee: Includes student supplies, administrative fees, church facility rental fees, worship license fees, etc.=total $250 for first student, $150 additional student

-3) All families provide books and supplies for their own students.
+3) All families provide books for their own students.

-4) All families sign up for a job and supply food for the End of the Year/Graduation Ceremony
+4) All families sign up to supply food and help for the End of the Year/Graduation Ceremony

-Additional tutoring for Math or Language Arts/Writing Class
+Option #3-Additional tutoring for Math or English Language Arts/Writing Classes

 (Can be added to Option #1 or #2 Above):